Reviewed by George Baral

 A forced air furnace is usually located in the basement and is connected, by a system of ducts, to every room of the house.
 Basically, it moves cold air out of your living area through these ducts, into the furnace where it heats it up.
 It then returns nice warm air to the whole house, through a different set of duct work, and out through the heat registers.

 All you need to do is set the thermostat to the desired temperature.
 This sends a signal to the furnace, and a valve opens, delivering fuel to the burners, and turning on the blower.
 The pilot light (or in some cases, electronic ignition) lights the burner.
 Heat is created in the heat exchanger, after which, the hot air is pushed out through the ductwork into the house, via the heat registers.
-Once the desired temperature is reached, the fan will shut off.
+Once the desired temperature is reached, flow of fuel stops and the fan will shut off a few minutes later.
 If the air cools below the set temperature, the thermostat sends a signal to the furnace.
-You’ll hear the fan kick in, and the hot air will again blow into the room.
+You’ll hear the burners turn on, then a few minutes later the fan will kick in, and the hot air will blow into the room.

 Not much can really go wrong with a forced-air system.
 The airflow can become blocked, or sometimes the system will be noisier than usual.